 Visage Lab provides a no-nonsense approach to face editing for those who don’t need advanced editing tools.

-If you don’t have time to edit photos in great detail, or you’re not confident with your editing abilities, a simple and effective free app like Visage Lab will do the track.
+If you don’t have time to edit photos in great detail, or you’re not confident with your editing abilities, a simple and effective free app like Visage Lab will do the trick.
 Visage Lab is an automated face editing app that is available for both Android and iOS smartphones.

 For selfie and portrait improvements, Visage Lab has a set of automatic effects.
 These include skin makeup, shine removal, wrinkle-smoothing, eye makeup, teeth whitening, and color enhancement.
 You can tick or untick each of these options to determine which are applied, but you cannot edit the parameters of the individual effects.